Skip to main content

 If you are just starting your study of Russian paleography, the Alphabet Overview and individual letter pages on this site will be particularly helpful.
 Once you have a foundation in the Russian letters, you can use the Genealogical Glossary and Record Types pages to learn more about words and phrases you might find in the various documents you encounter.

-Do not let the unfamiliarity of the language deter you!
+Do not let unfamiliarity with the language deter you!
 With time, these tools can help you to overcome your initial fears and become much more proficient in reading the genealogical treasures that the Russian language has to offer.

 data-content-type=""